Controller#

 when started

-[Clear the screen to prepare for printing.]
+[Clear the Controller screen after printing.]

-clear [Controller1 v]
+clear [Controller1 v] :: custom-controller-inertial-timer

-clear row on Controller#
+clear row on controller#

-clear row [1] on [Controller1 v]
+clear row [1] on [Controller1 v] :: custom-controller-inertial-timer

 Parameter